AnasProgrammer2/nslookup-cisco/README.md

-# Dns resolver to ACL of Vander network
+# Dns resolver to ACL of Vander Routers/Switchs

 ## Description